SB 2269 would prevent the sharing of Illinois facial recognition data with ICE

 Passed in 2008, the Biometric Information Privacy Act (BIPA) is a strict Illinois law requiring companies to receive affirmative consent from their customers before collecting ‘biometric markers’ such as fingerprints and facial recognition models.
 Thanks to its stiff damages provision, the BIPA has spawned many class action lawsuits; both Facebook and Google have faced lawsuits for alleged BIPA violations in their photo-tagging products.

-The Biometric Information Privacy Act does not apply to state or local government organizations, including law enforcement agencies, therefore BIPA wasn't a factor in handling the requests for information from ICE.
+However, the Biometric Information Privacy Act does not apply to state or local government organizations, including law enforcement agencies.
+The BIPA was therefore not a factor in handling the requests for information from ICE.
+Illinois legislators who have problems with enforcement of federal immigration law perceived a need to close that gap.

-Senate Bill 2269 would amend the Illinois Identification Card Act and the Illinois Vehicle Code.
-Those acts respectively prevent the Illinois Secretary of State from disclosing identification card and driver's license facial recognition data or photographs to any person, organization or government body without the subject's consent, with a handful of exceptions.
+Senate Bill 2269 would accomplish that by amending the Illinois Identification Card Act and the Illinois Vehicle Code.
+Those acts respectively prevent the Illinois Secretary of State from disclosing identification card and driver's license facial recognition data or photographs to any person, organization or government body without the subject's consent.

-On November 27, the Illinois State Board of Elections announced that State Senator Martin Sandoval will resign his legislative seat, effective January 1, 2020.
+On November 27, the Illinois State Board of Elections announced that State Senator Martin Sandoval, the bill's sponsor, would resign his legislative seat effective January 1, 2020.

-Sandoval’s Springfield office, his Cicero office and his home were raided on September 24 by Federal agents with a search warrant authorizing them to seek information on suspected cases of corruption or conflicts of interest.
+Sandoval’s Springfield office, his Cicero office and his home had been raided on September 24 by Federal agents seeking information on suspected cases of corruption or conflicts of interest.
 Federal agents had previously visited a company owned by a major Sandoval donor.